 Prof Gary L Gerstle FBA

 Gary Gerstle arrived in Cambridge in 2014 after a three-decade career in the United States, most recently at Vanderbilt University where he was James G. Stahlman Professor of American History.
-He is currently Paul Mellon Professor of American History and Fellow of Sidney Sussex College.
-He is a social and political historian of the twentieth century, with substantial interests in the late eighteenth and nineteenth centuries.
+He is currently Paul Mellon Professor of American History Emeritus, Paul Mellon Director of Research in American History, and Fellow of Sidney Sussex College.
+He is a historian of the twentieth century, with substantial interests in the late eighteenth and nineteenth centuries.
 He received his BA from Brown University and his MA and PhD from Harvard University.
 He is a Fellow of the British Academy and of the Royal Historical Society.

 Gerstle’s interests are wide-ranging.
 He has written extensively about immigration, race, and nationality, with a particular focus on how Americans have constituted (and reconstituted) themselves as a nation and the ways in which immigration and race have disrupted and reinforced that process.
 He has also studied the history of American political thought, institutions, and conflicts, and maintains a longstanding interest in questions of class and class formation.
 The Organization of American Historians awarded Gerstle’s 2015 book, Liberty and Coercion: The Paradox of American Government from the Founding to the Present, the 2016 Ellis W. Hawley Prize for the best book on political economy, politics, or institutions of the US since 1865.
 A Spanish translation of Liberty and Coercion, Libertad y coaccion: La paradoja del gobernio estadunidense desde su fundacion hasta el presente, was published in 2017 by Fondo de Cultural Economica.
 Also in 2017, Princeton University Press published an expanded edition of Gerstle's award-winning, American Crucible: Race and Nation in the Twentieth Century, with a new chapter exploring race and nation from Obama to Trump.

 In September 2015, a Beyond the New Deal Order conference at the University of California at Santa Barbara assessed the influence of Gerstle’s 1989 coedited book, The Rise and Fall of the New Deal Order, 1930-1980, on the writing of American political history.
-A book resulting from the conference (Beyond the New Deal Order) and coedited by Gerstle, Nelson Lichtenstein, and Alice O'Connor, will be published by University of Pennsylvania Press in 2019.
-Another volume, States of Exception in American History (University of Chicago Press), which Gerstle has coedited with Joel Isaac, will be published in 2020.
-Gerstle is co-editing a third volume, A Cultural History of Democracy in the Modern Age, with Eugenio Biagini, to be published by Bloomsbury in 2021.
+A book resulting from the conference (Beyond the New Deal Order) and coedited by Gerstle, Nelson Lichtenstein, and Alice O'Connor, was published by University of Pennsylvania Press in 2019.
+Gerstle published a second coedited volume, States of Exception in American History (University of Chicago Press), with Joel Isaac, in 2020, and a third, A Cultural History of Democracy in the Modern Age (Bloomsbury), with Eugenio Biagini, in 2021.

 Gerstle is fully-engaged with post-graduate supervision, at both the MPhil and PhD levels.
-Recent and current PhD students are working on a wide range of topics including: the scientific-military state in the early republic; disease and slavery in the antebellum South; the Pension Bureau, state-building, and corruption in the Gilded Age; drug policy, race, and statebuilding, 1880-1920; American performers in Britain, 1880-1910; Mexicans, Anglos, and violence on the Texas Borderlands, 1910-1920; the personal politics of conservative women, 1900-1930; Roosevelt's and Churchill's homes in history and public memory; negritude in the francophone and anglophone African diasporas, 1945-1975; sexual violence and GIs in WWII Europe; the 1950s roots of the gay liberation movement; the carceral state in Texas, 1945-1975; white and black Protestantism and the Civil Rights movement; 1960s student radicalism in the American South; Arab-American identities in the 'age of assimilation', circa 1930-1965; community medicine programs and the Great Society; religious education in post-1960s America; conservative thought in America, 1945 to the present; and the neoliberal turn in American political thought and practice.
+Recent and current PhD students are working on a wide range of topics including: the scientific-military state in the early republic; disease and slavery in the antebellum South; the Irish-American press in the nineteenth century; the Pension Bureau, statebuilding, and corruption in the Gilded Age; violence and statebuilding in the late nineteenth century; drug policy, race, and statebuilding, 1880-1920; American performers in Britain, 1880-1910; Mexicans, Anglos, and violence on the Texas Borderlands, 1910-1920; the personal politics of conservative women, 1900-1930; Roosevelt's and Churchill's homes in history and public memory; negritude in the francophone and anglophone African diasporas, 1945-1975; sexual violence and GIs in WWII Europe; the 1950s roots of the gay liberation movement; the carceral state in Texas, 1945-1975; southern migrants (black and white) who moved North, c 1940-1970; the logics and limits of American globalism, 1945-1975; white and black Protestantism and the Civil Rights movement; 1960s student radicalism in the American South; Arab-American identities in the 'age of assimilation', circa 1930-1965; community medicine programs and the Great Society; religious education in post-1960s America; conservative thought in America, 1945 to the present; John Dewey's influence on post-1945 philosophy and politics; and the neoliberal turn in American political thought and practice.

 Prospective Mphil and PhD students seeking Gerstle as a supervisor are encouraged to apply early in Cambridge's annual application cycle; PhD students are asked to consider Sidney Sussex as their college affiliation, owing to the availability of substantial college funds to support research in the United States.